Guest Blog: Ankur Bahl, Director of Digital Stage and Studio at Sadler's Wells, On CURATED BY CARLOS

 Birmingham Royal Ballet's Curated by Carlos is Sadler's Wells Digital Stage's first Video on Demand offering.
 It celebrates Sadler's Wells' longstanding relationships with Birmingham Royal Ballet and its Director, Carlos Acosta.

 This thrilling triple bill starts with Goyo Montero's powerful ensemble piece Chacona.
-Goyo has adapted the work, to open with a duet created especially for Carlos and Alessandra.
+Goyo has adapted the work, to open with a duet created especially fora??Carlosa?? anda??
+Alessandra.
 The film captures the spellbinding world premiere of this duet.
 The programme then continues with Daniela Cardim's abstract ballet Imminent and closes with a love letter to the city of Birmingham, City of a Thousand Trades.

 From 11-18 November, audiences can rent the work for a 48-hour window for between £8 and £15.
 Audiences can also choose the audio-described version of the film.